Using KiwiSaver to buy your first home: how it works

 How much is the First Home Loan worth?

 How much you can borrow is capped, and this amount depends on where you live.
 For example, Aucklanders will have a higher cap than provincial residents.
-So, the maximum you can borrow is house the price cap for that region, minus your 5% deposit.
+So, the maximum you can borrow is the house price cap for that region, minus your 5% deposit.

-How to apply for the First Home Loan
+Applying for the First Home Loan

 Once you've checked you're eligible, choose a lender and get your 5% deposit together.
+Fill out the lender’s loan application and from here you’ll have two options.

 1. Apply for a First Home Loan pre-approval: